-- Sigma 14mm f/1.8 DG HSM ART – This is my nicest, widest lens.
-It’s going on the a7III.
+- Sigma 14mm f/1.8 DG HSM ART – This lens is nice and wide, but it doesn’t let in as much light as my 24mm lenses.
+It’s going on the other a6300.

 - FEISOL Tournament Tripod CT-3342 Rapid – My one carbon tripod.
 The rest of my tripods are aluminum Manfrotto/Bogens from the 90s.